 In conclusion, Shoosmiths is committed to better understanding its supply chains and collaborating with stakeholders who wish to improve transparency and address incidents of slavery or human trafficking.
 This applies not just to our own practices but also to the identification of opportunities in wider society where we might be able to make a difference.

-For further details about our approach to responsible business practices including our policy statements, our annual Corporate Responsibility (CR) reports, our CR blog SHOUTback and our annual UN Global Compact Communications on Progress can be found here.
+Further details about our approach to responsible business practices including our policy statements, our annual Corporate Responsibility (CR) reports, our CR blog SHOUTback and our annual UN Global Compact Communication on Progress can be found here.
 You can also contact us at [email protected].